gramener/gramex/gramex/apps/guide/pptxhandler/README.md

         function: module.functionname
       ....

-`data`: Pass data to chart.
+`data:` Pass data to chart.

-`usecols`: `list` type.
+`usecols:` `list` type.
 If defined, only the columns mentioned in the list will pass through as data to the charts .Accepts `function: python expresions` or a list of column names.

-`x`: Define `x-axis` column name from data.
+`x:` Define `x-axis` column name from data.

-`size`: This is applicable only for `Bubble Charts`.
+`size:` This is applicable only for `Bubble Charts`.
 Column name from data for bubble size.

-`color`: Accepts a dictionary (or raw value as well in this case same color code will be get apply for all series) for the series that are being added to the charts.
+`color:` Accepts a dictionary (or raw value as well in this case same color code will be get apply for all series) for the series that are being added to the charts.
 Also provide row level data access to the series using `lambda` function.
 E.g.:-

     :::yaml
     chart: